allegheny-computer-science-310-s2020/class_activities/exam_practice/exam1_practice.md

 ### Question 5

 Describe a sequence of computer vision functions one may utilize on images before applying some "intelligent" task (e.g., learning) on them.
-You must describe at least three functions.
+You must describe at least two functions.
 Provide explanation of and justification for the need of each one.

 ### Question 6